Ensuring transparency and enabling access to information

 We adhere to the code of practice for ministerial public appointments in Scotland.
 Our board usually consists of not fewer than three, nor more than five ordinary members appointed by the Scottish Ministers.
 This number includes the Chair and the Chief Executive.

 Our board is chaired by Professor Donald MacRae.
 There are three non-executive members (Ann Allen, Jo Armstrong and Robin McGill).
-The Chief Executive, Alan Sutherland, is also a member of the Commission.
-We have one Director, Ian Tait, who is Deputy Chief Executive.
+Alan Sutherland, our Chief Executive, is also a member of the Board.

 WICS Audit and Risk Committee

 Our Audit and Risk Committee (ARC) provides assurance to the Board on risk, finances and governance.
 It does so through a process of audit and constructive challenge.

 The ARC is chaired by a Member of the Board and the Chairman of the ARC is appointed by our Board.
 The Chair of the ARC appoints the members of the Committee.

 - the strategic processes for risk, control and governance;